1st January 1968

 THIS SIDE UP

-I was hoping that this might prove to be an excursion from the New Market’s soul offerings, as there was a wilfully obscure band from San Mateo, California called This Way Up formed in 1965, that released a single for Century Records entitled “Lose Yourself”/”Turn Your Head’ during the following year.
+I was hoping that this might prove to be an excursion from the New Market’s soul concerts, as there was a wilfully obscure band from San Mateo, California called This Way Up formed in 1965, that released a single for Century Records entitled “Lose Yourself”/”Turn Your Head’ during the following year.
 However, having discovered that only 100 copies of this record were pressed, and that by 1967 they had changed their name to The Elastik Band, I think we can safely assume that this is not that This Way Up but quite possibly another local band from the South West.
 Sadly the Bridgwater Mercury and the redoubtable Mike Guy were not on the case for once, so they remain a mystery.

 6th December 1968